Khadija4630/eco-friendly-adventures/README.md

 # Eco-Friendly Adventures
 🌿 Project Purpose
 Eco-Friendly Adventures is a platform designed to inspire and guide users through an array of thrilling trekking and adventure experiences.
-This project not only highlights the diverse biodiversity of different
+This project not only highlights the diverse biodiversity of different.

 ## Live URL
 https://eco-friendly-adventures-9.netlify.app/